thelinuxkid/pyusps/README.rst

 Responses
 ---------

-The response will either be a dict, if a single address was requested, or a list of dicts, if multiple addresses were requested.
+The response will either be list of dicts.
 Each address will always contain the following keys:

      :address: The street address